The Complete Guide to Arusha

 Car Rentals:

 Those who wish to head out of town have the option to rent a car.
 Multiple rental firms with and without drivers are available.
-It is highly advisable that one book a 4×4 if they will be visiting national parks or more rural areas since the road becomes pretty bad in some parts.
+It is highly advisable to one book a 4×4 if one will be visiting national parks or more rural areas, since the road becomes pretty bad in some parts.

 Boda-Bodas (Motorcycle Taxis):

-Boda-bodas: These are ok when moving around the city, especially when there is much traffic on the flow.
+Boda-bodas: These are ok when moving around the city, especially when there is a lot of traffic on the flow.
 They are fast and cheap.
 Using them, however, involves some level of risk since they do not always offer helmets.
 If you use a boda-boda, agree to the price before setting off.

 Language: